 Getting a Loan

-- It gives you a limit as to what homes to look at.
+- Pre-approval sets reasonable limits on homes to look at.
 Why put an offer on a house that would require a $500,000 mortgage if you can only get a $300,000 mortgage?

 Lenders consider many factors when deciding whether or not to approve a loan and how much to approve you for.
 They typically include:

-- Your credit score: As discussed previously, many lenders require a score of at least 680 for approval and mid 700s for the best possible rate.
+- Your credit score: Many lenders require a score of at least 680 for approval and mid 700s for the best possible rate.
 This is why it’s important to build good credit and resolve outstanding debts before you seek pre-approval.

 - The down payment amount and your other assets: Most lenders require you to pay for a certain percentage of the home purchase with cash from your pocket.
-For example, if your lender requires a 10% down payment and you have $20,000, the most you could borrow would be $180,000 ($200,000 maximum purchase price - $20,000 down payment).
 The reason for this requirement is that if you have some money invested in the home, you are less likely to walk away.
-Lenders also like to see that you will have savings post-purchase that you can use to pay the mortgage in case you experience a cash-flow problem.
+For example:

 - Your employment history: In order to know that you are capable of handling a mortgage, lenders usually want to see a stable employment history (at least two years of consistent employment in the same field).

-- Your income: You will likely have to provide two years’ worth of Form W-2s and/or paystubs to document your employment and income.
+- Your income: You will likely have to provide two years’ worth of W-2 forms and/or paystubs to document your employment and income.
 If you are self-employed, you usually need to provide two years’ worth of tax returns and balance sheets.

-- Your existing debt: Many lenders require that your existing debt payments plus your mortgage payment not exceed 36-38% of your gross income, although some allow a higher percentage.
-This is called the total debt to income ratio.
+- Your existing debt: Many lenders require that your existing debt payments plus your mortgage payment not exceed 36 to 38 percent of your gross income, although some allow a higher percentage.
+This is called the total debt-to-income ratio.

 After collecting the necessary information, the lender will approve the loan or deny it.
 If the loan is denied, the lender is required to tell you the reason why.
 You will probably be disappointed, but use the feedback provided to make changes.
 If the loan is approved, the lender will tell you the amount you can borrow.